 The Borough has a growing economy, and is home to a 400 company strong marine energy supply chain with over 50 years of offshore experience.
 Funding has been sourced through the New Anglia Local Enterprise Partnership with two sites, South Denes and Beacon Park gaining Enterprise Zone status helping to grow and develop business for the Borough.
-A detailed profile of the Borough, covering both the local economy, labour market and local demographics can be downloaded here [6Mb].

 Supporting businesses and the wider supply chain, the Taskforce stands ready to help and advise businesses across Norfolk and Suffolk that are affected by the challenges facing the oil and gas sector.

 Established by New Anglia LEP and working with the East of England Energy Group (EEEGR), Taskforce members include Brandon Lewis, MP for Great Yarmouth, Peter Aldous, MP for Waveney, Norfolk and Suffolk Chambers of Commerce, as well as local authorities, members of Government and Jobcentre Plus.

 The Taskforce has commissioned energy experts Nautilus Associates to carry out market research to gain further insight into the problems companies are facing.
 Nautilus will continue to speak directly and confidentially with companies over the coming weeks.

 This research will feed into the New Anglia Growth Hub which has business advisers ready to offer free and impartial face-to-face support.
 Businesses can contact the Growth Hub advisers by phone or online.

 The Growth Hub can be contacted by phone on 0300 333 6536 or by email.

 For those individuals affected by redundancy, Jobcentre Plus is on standby to help identify alternative employment and make sure their valuable skills are not lost.